MarcosPampuch/CNPJ-Pipeline/README.md

   - mysql-connector-python 2.2.9
   - pymysql 1.0.2

-## Incomplete work
+## Observations

-The list below shows some topics that were not implemented due to lack of time or URL connection error:
+The list below shows some topics that were not yet implemented:

-  - Configure remote access to local server;
-  - Send the data to a remote SQL database instead of a local one;
   - Create .py files to treat and send data from SOCIOS and ESTABELECIMENTOS zip files to the database**

 ** Since tuesday, the download files from the URL provided(https://www.gov.br/receitafederal/pt-br/assuntos/orientacao-tributaria/cadastros/consultas/dados-publicos-cnpj) are offline.
 This problem kept me from downloading and consequently treating the SOCIO and ESTABELECIMENTO files.